Page Reviewed / Updated – Nov. 6, 2022

 The Hart-Supported Living Program is a state-funded program designed to help physically and mentally disabled Kentucky residents live independently and remain a part of the community.
 It does so by providing grants to individuals, regardless of their age, to help them remain living at home, or in the home of a family member.

-While the Hart-Supported Living Program is not a Medicaid funded program, it is similar philosophically to the Medicaid principle of Cash and Counseling or Consumer Direction.
-This means the participants in the program are given responsibility to determine what supports and services they require and whom they would like to provide them.
+While the Hart-Supported Living Program is not a Medicaid-funded program, it is similar the Medicaid principle of “consumer-direction.”
+This means the participants in the program are able to determine what supports and services they require and whom they would like to provide them.
 They are then provided with the funds so they can directly make the arrangements for the supports and services themselves.
-The stated goal of the program is to encourage independent living.
-Therefore, individuals residing in assisted living, skilled nursing homes, and even multiple resident, adult foster care are ineligible.

 In the Hart Supported Living program, family members can be compensated for providing assistance.